 Since Couchsurfing is not a free lodging app but a community, members are expected not only to be guests but also to be hosts themselves to other members.
 The platform follows the gift economy model, so hosts are prohibited from charging any fee for taking in couchsurfers.

 Previously, membership for Couchsurfing was entirely free but the impact of the global health crisis on tourism forced the company to implement a contribution of $2.39 per month or $14.29 per year to cover its costs.

 History of the Couchsurfing App

-The concept of Couchsurfing was created in 1999 by Casey Fenton, a computer programmer from New Hampshire.
-Fenton came up with the idea when he came across a cheap flight from Boston to Iceland but had nowhere to stay in that country.
+Casey Fenton, a computer programmer from New Hampshire, invented Couchsurfing in 1999.
+Fenton developed the idea after finding a cheap trip from Boston to Iceland but having nowhere to stay in the country.

 What he did was hack into the University of Iceland database and emailed students at random asking for a place to stay.

 He eventually stayed at a rhythm and blues singer’s home while in Iceland and on his return flight to Boston, he conceptualized the website for Couchsurfing.

 Fenton then registered the domain name couchsurfing.com in June 1999 but was only able to establish Couchsurfing International Inc. in April 2003 as a nonprofit corporation in New Hampshire.

 In 2007, the company filed an application for 501(c)(3) tax exemption but this was rejected by the IRS in early 2011.

 Therefore, in May 2011, the nonprofit organization was dissolved, and its assets were sold to a privately held for-profit Delaware C corporation with the same name.